-That’s where mindfulness journal prompts for students can come in handy.
-Teachers often use prompts as a framework to help students have another way to understand themselves, and to get in touch with their emotions.
+That’s where mindful journaling prompts for students can come in handy.
+Teachers often use mindfulness prompts as a framework to help students overcome “blank page syndrome” so they can get started writing while getting in touch with their emotions.

 While a “regular” journal tends to be about whatever happened in your day, mindfulness journaling focuses on elements of your mindfulness journey.

 Common topics include gratitude, being present, noticing how you feel, paying attention to your senses, visioning, self-compassion, awareness, and mental and physical tension.

 Mindfulness journaling can help you to notice how far you’ve come, and what areas you still want to develop.
 Whether you’re working with middle school students, elementary students, or teens and high schoolers, it’s possible to help your students get value from journaling.